dhanendraverma/Daily-Coding-Problem/README.md

 ---

 ### Problem 342
 This problem was asked by Stripe.

-`reduce` (also known as `fold`) is a function that takes in an array, a combining function, and an initial value and builds up a result by calling the combining function on each element of the array, left to right.
+<br>`reduce` (also known as `fold`) is a function that takes in an array, a combining function, and an initial value and
+builds up a result by calling the combining function on each element of the array, left to right.
 For example, we can write `sum()` in terms of reduce:

 ```python
 def add(a, b):